PoGo-Devs/PoGo-3D-Assets/README.md

 If you want to help check out the issues and make a coment on what you are working.

 Maybe we can exchange all models from "roestudios.co.uk" with models from "models-resource.com", they come fully rigged.
-If you want to help start with models from "models-resource.com" please!
+If you want to help, start with models from "models-resource.com" please!
 I'll keep you updated =)

 ###Progress